GliozzoJ/missSNF/README.md

 library("devtools");
 ```

-3. Then, you can install miss-SNF:
+3. Then, you can install miss-SNF (some Bioconductor packages
+has to be installed apart):

 ```
+BiocManager::install("RBGL")
+BiocManager::install("graph")
+BiocManager::install("limma")
 install("./missSNF");
 ```